leonelmoyanoo/leonelmoyanoo.github.io/README.md

 A lot of PHP websites and applications don’t require much server configuration or overhead at first.
 This virtual machine should have all your needs for doing basic development so you don’t have to worry about configuring the virtual environment and you can simply focus on your code.

-The virtual machine will be provisioned with the following software:
+The virtual machine was provisioned with the following software:

 * Ubuntu Linux.
 * Apache Web Server.